rasundsbak/rtd-tutorial/docs/source/00_run_llms.rst

 - Be fluent in how to set up your own model in Jupyter Lab, so that you may use the process independently for interaction with open LLMs

 .. todo::
-   Todo 0.1: Splitt i First time og already users, slik at det blir en for en.
+   Todo 0.3: Lag ny overskrift her i dette dokumentet, og forklare at vi skal kommunisere med røde og grønne sticky notes, og hvordan.
+Finn sticky notes.